starovoitovs/river/docs/ABOUT.md

 - Cell entries: value (payoff/log-payoff) for Hero/Villan in the units of BB/log-BB
 - Color-coding: based on the value from Hero's perspective

 Each player aims to maximize their own value.
 The Nash Equilibrium (NE) represents a stable state where neither player can improve by unilaterally changing their strategy.
 The NE can be a pure strategy (if a saddlepoint exists) or a mixed strategy (otherwise).

-The bar plots visualize the (potentially mixed) equilibrium strategies.
+The bar plots visualize the (potentially mixed) equilibrium strategies of Hero and Villian (truncated at a certain threshold).
+You can condition of certain realization of the range by clicking the respective range category above the plot.

 *   **Linear Payoff:** The game is constant-sum (effectively zero-sum).
 Hero maximizes Hero's payoff (Y-axis), while Villain simultaneously maximizes Villain's payoff (X-axis).
 *   **Logarithmic Payoff:** The game becomes non-constant-sum.

 We approximate the Nash Equilibrium using fictitious play, as in the non-constant-sum games players' individual log-payoff maximization no longer creates a perfectly antagonistic relationship where one's gain is exactly the other's loss.

-The bar plots display Hero's and Villain's mixed strategies (truncated at 0.01).

 ## Configuration Options